Date of Degree

 Copyright 2013 Brian Richard Miller

 Miller, Brian Richard.
 "Speaking for themselves: the blind civil rights movement and the battle for the Iowa Braille School."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.